Review of an essential classic

 [Warning... the rest reveals details of the film you might prefer to read after viewing]

-The incident which leaves the children in the desert erupts out of nowhere and their wandering through the bush is interspersed with the detail of the extremes in which they have found themselves.
+The incident which leaves the children in the desert erupts unexpectedly and their wandering through the bush is interspersed with the detail of the extremes in which they have found themselves.

 They are close to death in the middle of nowhere - like no other nowhere - when they come across a young man skilfully hunting, in complete confidence and ease, in this hostile place.